 Accreditation is one of the biggest concerns for people who wish to earn a high school diploma online.
 A school accredited by the appropriate accrediting body can grant diplomas that lead to greater income opportunities and the chance to pursuit a higher level of education by attending to an accredited college or university.

-AdvancED is the largest community of education professionals in the world.
+COGNIA is the largest community of education professionals in the world.
 We are a non-profit, non-partisan organization that conducts rigorous, on-site reviews of a variety of educational institutions and systems to ensure that all learners realize their full potential.
-While our expertise is grounded in more than a hundred years of work in school accreditation, AdvancED is far from a typical accrediting agency.
+While our expertise is grounded in more than a hundred years of work in school accreditation, COGNIA is far from a typical accrediting agency.
 Our goal isn’t to certify that educational institutions are good enough.
 Rather, our commitment is to help these institutions continuously improve.
-Combining the knowledge and expertise of a research institute, the skills of a management consulting firm and the passion of a grassroots movement for educational change, we serve as a trusted partner to 34,000 educational institutions—employing more than four million educators and enrolling more than 20 million students—across the United States and 70 other nations.
-AdvancED was created through a 2006 merger of the Pre-K-12 divisions of the North Central Association Commission on Accreditation and School Improvement (NCA CASI) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI)—and expanded through the addition of the Northwest Accreditation Commission (NWAC) in 2012..
+Combining the knowledge and expertise of a research institute, the skills of a management consulting firm, and the passion of a grassroots movement for educational change, we serve as a trusted partner to 34,000 educational institutions—employing more than four million educators and enrolling more than 20 million students—across the United States and 70 other nations.
+COGNIA is a Commission on Accreditation and School Improvement (NCA CASI) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI)—and expanded through the addition of the Northwest Accreditation Commission (NWAC) in 2012.

 The Department of Education